 For learning PHP, you should have basic knowledge of HTML and CSS.

 PHP is a Hybrid language.
-It has both procedural and object oriented features.
-It takes most of the syntax from other language such as C, Perl, Shell, Java.
+It has both procedural and object-oriented features.
+It takes most of the syntax from other languages such as C, Perl, Shell, Java.
 PHP Syntax is very simple and easy to use.
 We can write PHP code in an HTML file.

 Types of PHP tags -

 |These are more compatible, portable and mostly used tags.|